Read our coronavirus update page to find out how the virus impacts our on services.

 How to apply

-Send a letter to us for consideration, explaining your exceptional hardship.
+Make an online application using the form below, explaining your exceptional hardship.
 Include information as to why you have difficulty paying your Council Tax, what you have done to improve the situation, what stops you finding a solution yourself and how the problem is affecting you and your family.

 In order to decide whether or not we can assist you with the EHF, we need to know as much as possible about your situation.
 Therefore we may ask that you complete a form and provide additional information to support your claim, following your initial request.

 We will determine the amount and duration of an award based on the evidence you supply and your individual circumstances.

 How will I know if my request has been successful?